MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Verify that tasks have reasonable scope:

-    - Individual tasks should be completable in a few hours to a day.
+    - Developers should be able to complete individual tasks in a few hours to a day.
-    - If a task seems too large, note that it may need to be broken down during implementation.
+    - If a task seems too large it might need to be broken down during implementation.

     You can add task dependencies or notes if needed.
 For example: